 The purpose of this Management's Discussion and Analysis ("MD&A") is to explain management's point of view regarding the past performance and future outlook of Tower Resources Ltd. (the "Company" or "Tower").
-The following MD&A provides a review of activities, results of operations and the financial condition of the Company for the year ended October 31, 2020.
-This MD&A should be read in conjunction with the Company's audited financial statements and related notes thereto for the year ended October 31, 2020.
-The following discussion is dated and current as of February 19, 2021.
+The following MD&A provides a review of activities, results of operations and the financial condition of the Company for the six months ended April 30, 2021.
+This MD&A should be read in conjunction with the Company's condensed interim financial statements and related notes for six months ended April 30, 2021 ("Financial Statements") and the audited financial statements and related notes thereto for the year ended October 31, 2020.
+The following discussion is dated and current as of June 25, 2021.
 This MD&A contains forward-looking information and statements which are based on the conclusions of management.
 The forward-looking information and statements are only made as of the date of this MD&A.